Eagleshot/GlacierCam/README.md

 ### Setup the software on the Raspberry Pi
 Required hardware: Raspberry Pi Zero WH (or other), monitor, HDMI to microHDMI adapter (optional), keyboard (with micro usb to usb adapter), power supply, ethernet adapter or WiFi for Pi Zero W

 Insert the microSD card and connect the Raspberry Pi to the monitor, keyboard, mouse and power supply.
 Boot up the Raspberry Pi and wait until it has started up.
-It may reboot several times.
+It may reboot.
 Log in with the username and password you set up in the previous step.
 The default username is "pi" and the default password is "raspberry".

- write the following command in the terminal:
+ Write the following command in the terminal:

 ```bash
 wget -O - https://raw.githubusercontent.com/Eagleshot/GlacierCam/main/script.sh | sudo sh